Syiana/SUI/Libs/LibEditMode/README.md

 ### `LibEditMode:GetFrameSetting(frame, setting)`

-Get a specific an edit mode setting on an edit mode managed frame.
+Get the value of a specific edit mode setting on an edit mode managed frame.
 Use the enumerations found in the Blizzard Lua dumps for the setting parameter.

+### `LibEditMode:GetGlobalSetting(setting, value)`

+Get the value of a specific edit mode account-wide setting.
+This setting won't affect the UI outside of edit mode.

 ## Layout management